LlamaIndex

 Online evals

-You can run online evals on your LlamaIndex agent, which will run evaluations on all incoming traces on Confident AI’s servers.
-This approach is recommended if your agent is in production.
+You can run online evals on your LlamaIndex application to evaluate all incoming traces on Confident AI’s servers.
+This approach is recommended when your application is in production.

 1